Trump vows tariff hike on Chinese goods, escalating tension in trade talks

-WASHINGTON (Reuters) - President Donald Trump dramatically increased pressure on China to reach a trade deal on Sunday, saying he would hike U.S. tariffs on $200 billion worth of Chinese goods this week and target hundreds of billions more soon.
+WASHINGTON (Reuters) - President Donald Trump dramatically increased pressure on China on Sunday to reach a trade deal, saying he would hike U.S. tariffs on $200 billion worth of Chinese goods this week and target hundreds of billions more soon.

 The move marked a major escalation in tensions between the world’s largest economies and a shift in tone from Trump, who had cited progress in trade talks as recently as Friday.
 Stock markets sank and oil prices tumbled as negotiations were thrown into doubt.

-The Wall Street Journal reported on Sunday night that China was considering canceling this week’s trade talks in Washington in light of Trump’s comments, which took Chinese officials by surprise.
+The Wall Street Journal reported that China was considering cancelling this week’s trade talks in Washington in light of Trump’s comments, which took Chinese officials by surprise.

+A less than rosy update from United States Trade Representative Robert Lighthizer, including details that China was pulling back from some previous commitments, prompted Trump’s decision.

-U.S. officials did not immediately know if China would attend and the U.S. Trade Representative’s Office did not immediately comment.
+U.S. officials did not weigh in on whether China would attend this week’s talks.
+The White House and the U.S. Trade Representative’s Office declined to comment.
 China’s commerce ministry did not immediately respond to a request for comment.

-But the editor of an influential, Chinese state-run newspaper said Liu was unlikely to go.
+But the editor of an influential, Chinese state-run newspaper said Vice Premier Liu He was unlikely to go.

 The newspaper is published by the ruling Communist Party’s People’s Daily, but it is not considered an official publication and does not speak for the government.

-U.S. Treasury Secretary Steven Mnuchin had described last week’s negotiations in Beijing as “productive.”

-But a less than rosy update from United States Trade Representative Robert Lighthizer, including details that China was pulling back from some commitments it made previously, prompted Trump’s decision and jab on Twitter at Beijing, officials said.
+Chinese media outlets have been told not to independently report on Trump’s overnight tweets or tweet about them, and instead adhere to any report from the official Xinhua news agency, said a source with direct knowledge of the matter.

-Global financial markets, which had been largely pricing in expectations of a trade deal, went into a tailspin.
-U.S. equity futures fell more than 2 percent and stocks across trade-reliant Asia tumbled, with China’s main indexes plunging 4 percent.
+Global financial markets, which had been expecting news of a trade deal soon, went into a tailspin.
+U.S. equity futures fell more than 2 percent and stocks across trade-reliant Asia tumbled, with China’s main indexes plunging 5 percent.

-Trump said tariffs on $200 billion of goods would increase to 25 percent on Friday from 10 percent, reversing a decision he made in February to keep them at the 10 percent rate after progress between the two sides.
+Trump said tariffs on $200 billion of goods would increase to 25 percent on Friday from 10 percent, reversing a decision he made in February to keep them at the 10 percent rate thanks to progress between the two sides.

-The president also said he would target a further $325 billion of Chinese goods with 25 percent tariffs “shortly,” essentially targeting all products imported to the United States from China.
+The president also said he would target a further $325 billion of Chinese goods with 25 percent tariffs “shortly,” essentially covering all products imported to the United States from China.

-Trump wants to keep some, if not all, of the existing tariffs on China as part of any final deal to ensure China lives up to its commitments, a White House official said on Sunday.

 Mindful of his 2020 re-election bid, Trump suggested the measures were not leading to price increases for U.S. consumers.
 “The Tariffs paid to the USA have had little impact on product cost, mostly borne by China,” he tweeted.

-Tariffs on Chinese goods are actually paid to the United States by the companies importing the goods.
-Most of those companies are U.S.-based.
-American businesses, while largely supportive of Trump’s crackdown on China’s trade practices, are eager for the tariffs to be removed, not expanded.
+Tariffs on Chinese goods are actually paid to the United States by the companies importing the goods, and most of those companies are U.S.-based.
+American businesses, while supportive of Trump’s crackdown on China’s trade practices, are eager for the tariffs to be removed, not expanded.

 “Raising tariffs means raising taxes on millions of American families and inviting further retaliation on American farmers,” said Christin Fernandez, a spokeswoman for the Retail Industry Leaders Association.